travelmarx/scrapbook101core/docbuild/articles/build-with-docfx.md

 ### Add a global variable

-Our goal is to add a global variable to represent the site/product name "{{productName}}" so that in conceptual markdown files we could just put `&#123;&#123;productName&#125;&#125;` and have the build process substitute the correct value.
+Our goal is to add a global variable to represent the site/product name "{{productName}}" so that in conceptual markdown files we could just put &#123; &#123; productName &#125; &#125; and have the build process substitute the correct value.

 Here's how we achieved it.
 (It may not be the most elegant way.)